 The Trudeau government could keep up this pressure by also adopting a stronger stance on Turkey.
 Formally acknowledging that the country’s conduct is in violation of the Washington Treaty would be a good place to start.
 Will it have an impact on Turkey’s behaviour?
-Most likely, no. But, it nonetheless sends an important message, letting Erdogan know that Turkey’s allies are no longer willing to pretend nothing is wrong.
+Most likely, no. But, it nonetheless sends an important message, letting Erdogan know that Turkey’s allies are no longer willing to ignore its democratic abuses.
 Not to mention, that it would also help the Canadian government validate its increasingly questionable status as a staunch defender of human rights abroad.

 In the end, it comes down to this: if NATO member states continue to sit idly by while the Turkish government dismantles its democracy, how can the Alliance seriously claim that it “promotes” democracy at all?